marcotallone/statistical_methods_final/README.md

 ## About the dataset

 A manager at the bank is disturbed with more and more customers leaving their credit card services.
-They would really appreciate if one could predict for them who is gonna get churned so they can proactively go to the customer to provide them better services and turn customers' decisions in the opposite direction
+They would really appreciate if one could predict for them who is gonna get churned so they can proactively go to the customer to provide them better services and turn customers' decisions in the opposite direction.

 I got this dataset from the [leaps.analyttica wesite](https://leaps.analyttica.com/home).
 I have been using this for a while to get datasets and accordingly work on them to produce fruitful results.
 The site explains how to solve a particular business problem.